deyemiobaa/deyemiobaa/README.md

 - 👋 Hi, I’m Sodiq
 - 👀 I’m interested in software development and data science
-- 🌱 I’m currently learning full stack software development
+- 🌱 I’m currently learning full stack software development at [Microverse](https://www.microverse.org/?grsf=agshns)
 - 💞️ I’m looking to collaborate on web related projects
 - 📫 How to reach me: @deyemiobaa on twitter and Sodiq Aderibigbe on LinkedIn